prody/ProDy/doc/tutorial.rst

    pca = loadModel('Ubiquitin.pca.npz')
    anm = loadModel('ubi.anm.npz')

-We can also make a plot of this table using :func:`~dynamics.showOverlapTable`
+We can also make a plot of this table using :func:`~.showOverlapTable`
 function:

 .. plot::